The Master of Education (M.Ed.) degree in Literacy is a graduate program designed

 - have a bachelor's degree in Education or initial licensure.

-The Master of Education in Literacy requires completion of a minimum of 33 semester hours.
+The Master of Education in Literacy requires completion of 33 semester hours.

 The following illustrates the minimum coursework requirements.

 An in-depth exploration of students' efforts to become writers.
 Presents theoretical and practical strategies for establishing an effective writing environment based on current research.

 READ 6000 - Foundations of Literacy

 Prerequisite: A reading methods or literacy course.
 Planning and developing a reading program through extensive reading in the field and seminar participation.
 Special emphasis on the reading process.